Skip to content

 What Is Sequant

-Sequant is workflow automation for Claude Code.
+Sequant is workflow automation for AI coding agents.
 It turns GitHub issues into merge-ready pull requests through structured phases and quality gates.

 You write issues.
 Sequant plans, builds, tests, and reviews them — each step with guardrails that catch problems before they reach your codebase.

-Claude Code is remarkably capable.
-Give it a well-scoped issue and it can plan, implement, and test a feature in minutes.
+AI coding agents are remarkably capable.
+Give one a well-scoped issue and it can plan, implement, and test a feature in minutes.
 But capability alone doesn’t guarantee consistency.

 Without structure, AI-assisted development has a “results may vary” quality: